Emilye42/DataAnalysisonIrisDataSet/README.md

-Knn prediction and other models test on iris dataset.
+Knn prediction and other models test on iris dataset. data clean, eda, visulization pipeline